preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 The Properties must be added to Enterprise Properties to be able to be selected here, as well as be of the type "Taxonomy".

-**Note!** Term sets to be used as properties for targeting in Omnia, must be set to "Available for tagging" in Sharepoint.
+**Note!** Term sets to be used as properties for targeting in Omnia, must be set to "Available for tagging" in SharePoint.

 **Note!** In Omnia on-prem, it's only possible to target using SharePoint User Profile and Windows Active Directory group membership.